 Sometimes, by the way, “being angry with others” can extend to people you don’t even know.

 And what if part of you now feels guilty for past behaviours that you believe may have contributed to your current condition?
-Sometimes heart disease survivors can feel upset or angry at themselves, especially if they – or somebody they care about – suspects that their lifestyle choices might be at least partly responsible for what’s just happened to them.
+Sometimes heart disease survivors can feel upset or angry at themselves, especially if they – or somebody they care about – suspects that their lifestyle choices might be at least partly responsible for what’s just happened.

 The American Heart Association warns that extremes of emotions can affect at least two important aspects of life after a cardiac event: